-- Sales of Multipacks must be separately and clearly identified on newstrade reports and documentation. - If a magazine in the pack is a back issue or is at all promoted as 'free' then it cannot be claimed as a sold copy for ABC purposes - The price of the Multipack must be at least the sum of: - The Basic Cover Price of the highest priced magazine that is to be included in an ABC circulation claim; plus - 20% of the Basic Cover Price of the other magazine(s) included in the pack that are also to be included in an ABC circulation claim.
+- Sales of Multipacks must be separately and clearly identified on newstrade reports and documentation. - If a magazine in the pack is a back issue or is at all promoted as 'free' then it cannot be claimed as a sold copy for ABC purposes

-- If the publisher has removed the normal cover price from a publication (to prevent resale for example) or reduced the cover price for that issue the Basic Cover Price must still be applied for this purpose. - For ABC rate classification purposes the Multipack price must be allocated to each magazine included in an ABC circulation claim on a pro-rata basis using their individual Basic Cover Prices.

-d) Back issues up to 12 months old can be claimed against the issue current at the time of sale.
+- If the publisher has removed the normal cover price from a publication (to prevent resale for example) or reduced the cover price for that issue the Basic Cover Price must still be applied for this purpose. - For ABC rate classification purposes the Multipack price must be allocated to each magazine included in an ABC circulation claim on a pro-rata basis using their individual Basic Cover Prices. - d) Back issues up to 12 months old can be claimed against the issue current at the time of sale.